 Rule 2: Contest Participation

-You may share research only with up to four other students who are fellow participants in your group entry.
-You may not create a common pool of research from which several entries are created.
+You may participate in the research, preparation, and presentation of only one entry each contest year.
+You may share research with up to four other students who are fellow participants in your group entry.
+You may not create a common pool of research from which several entries are developed.

 Rule 3: Individual or Group Entries